The world isn’t ending (at least not today)

 and in the afternoon i call my mother as i cook sausages on the stove and we talk

-about small things that make us laugh and large things that make us sad and she
+about small things that make us laugh and large things that make us sad

-think the world is ending (at least not today)
+and it isn’t a dismissal but a refusal to let me think the world is ending (at least not today)

-a pale red, then burgundy, then bright crayon sunset and i decide to play music
+a pale red then burgundy then bright crayon sunset and i decide to play music

-our small main street where red signs stand side by side with blue ones in front of
+our small main street where red signs stand side by side with blue ones

-and if the world is really ending if a wildfire rages through or a landslide knocks
+and if the world really is ending if a wildfire rages through or a landslide knocks

-the side of this mountain down or all our healthcare is stripped away or someone
+down the side of this mountain or all our healthcare is stripped away or someone

 comes and shoots up that perfect school or any one of the horrible things that happen